 B6.
-Select, adapt, create and evaluate resources that meet the needs of learners and the challenges of the curriculum in order to address fundamental British values, employability and enterprise, inclusivity, sustainability and promote equality and value diversity.
+Select, adapt, create and evaluate resources that meet the needs of learners and address fundamental British values, employability and enterprise, inclusivity, sustainability and promote equality and value diversity.

 B7.
-Reflect on teaching practice and apply knowledge, evidence and concepts in order to demonstrate independence in own professional development.
+Reflect on teaching practice and apply knowledge in order to demonstrate professional development.

 B8.
-Analyse and challenge the potential barriers to learning that exist for learners, including SEND, EAL and socio-economic factors, and implement appropriate strategies to support successful, inclusive learning.
+Analyse the potential barriers to learning that exist for learners, including SEND, EAL and socio-economic factors, and implement strategies to support successful, inclusive learning.